richjlee/machineLearning/README.md

 # machineLearning

 This repo is where I will store sample code for machine learning algorithms.
-These are very basic examples, but the process of developing the programs is a great way to understand the mechanics of these learning approaches.
+These are simple examples, but the process of developing the programs is a great way to understand the mechanics of these learning approaches.

 The boosting function was written in python and conducts gradient boosting using a one-dimensional spline as the base function.
 Boosting iteratively fits regression trees to the residuals of the base learner--in this case a spline.